ymyke/cardio/README.md

 # Todo

 - Start the game w/ 0 skills.
+- QQ: Spirits: keep them between fights (as it is now)?
+(Maybe have to sacrifice 1 life if you want to keep them?)
 - In cursor-based views: Flash cursor red when an action is not possible.
 - Check for right minimum resolution at the beginning.
 - Can we add the new fire and spirits placement logic to the hypo-driven tests?
 Maybe